 TTUHSC Student Affairs engages a holistic approach to student success by building a diverse and inclusive community, supporting emotional, intellectual and personal growth, facilitating professional development and providing guidance toward a professional health career.
-Student Affairs is made up of seven areas that support students inside and outside of the classroom.
-These areas include International Student Services, Registrar, Student Disability Services, Student Financial Aid, Student Life, Veterans Resource Center and Writing Center.
-More information regarding these services can be found at the TTUHSC Student Affairs website.
+Student Affairs is made up of several key areas that support students inside and outside of the classroom.
+These areas include the Office of the Registrar, Student Disability Services, Student Financial Aid, Student Life, Veterans Resource Center and Writing Center.
+More information regarding these services and more can be found at the TTUHSC Student Affairs website.